dbenesh82/GxG_analyses/analyses/GxG_02_genotype_comps.md

 (e.g. some host genotypes show quite different behavior depending on the parasite genotype).
-Judging from these initial plots, it looks like parasite genotype has a clear effect, host genotype less so, and there are interactions.
+Judging from these initial plots, it looks like parasite genotype has a clear effect, host genotype less so, and there might be interactions.
 In the last three plots, I noted that confidence intervals were underestimated, and this is because I pooled together multiple observations from the same copepod across the experiment.